adwenpa/Our-Universe/README.md

 Why This Project

 This project, Our-Universe, is my attempt show some of the many amazing pictures available on the various NASA websites.
 There is a lot of beauty around us, and also, some dangers.
-Yes, there are dangerous asteroids and other earth objects that can possibly end live on earth.
+Yes, there are dangerous asteroids and other near earth objects that can possibly end life on earth.
 Unfortunately, I don't have presentable information on that.

 API

-You request API key for NASA Astronomy Picture of the Day (APOD) at https://api.nasa.gov/.
+You may request an API key for NASA Astronomy Picture of the Day (APOD) at https://api.nasa.gov/ but you may not need it.
 There is a demo key allows limited access:

 Hourly Limit: 30 requests per IP address per hour Daily Limit: 50 requests per IP address per day